UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

 To complete the steps in this guide, you must have appropriate access to a subscription in the UKCloud Azure Stack portal.

-## Creating a new Key Vault
+## Creating a new key vault

-Before creating a Service Fabric cluster, it is necessary to create a Key Vault to store the certificates for the cluster.
+Before creating a Service Fabric cluster, it is necessary to create a key vault to store the certificates for the cluster.
 These certificates are used in Service Fabric to provide authentication and encryption to secure various aspects of a cluster and its applications.
 You can find more information about these certificates [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-security#x509-certificates-and-service-fabric).

 1. Log in to the UKCloud Azure Stack portal.